 With the new individual coverage health reimbursement arrangement (ICHRA) scheduled to become available in early 2020, you might be wondering if the ICHRA satisfies the employer mandate.

 What is the employer mandate?

 First, let’s dive into what the employer mandate is and who it affects.

-Under the Affordable Care Act’s employer shared responsibility provision, employers with an average of 50 or more full-time employees during the preceding calendar year are considered applicable large employers, or ALEs.
-They must offer coverage that is affordable and provides minimum value to employees and their dependents.
+Under the Affordable Care Act’s employer shared responsibility provision, employers with an average of 50 or more full-time equivalent employees during the preceding calendar year are considered applicable large employers, or ALEs.
+They must offer minimum essential coverage (MEC) that is affordable and provides minimum value to full-time employees and their dependents.